Dealing With The Trauma of A Diagnosis

 Some people get lost.
 Actually, some people get stuck.
 I don’t know if there is a technical name for a person that can’t get over a bad diagnosis but for regular trauma cases, the analogue is Post Traumatic Stress Disorder (PTSD), for grief, it’s ‘Prolonged Grief Disorder’!
 Just to set the context, in the case of PTSD, it is not a disorder to have nightmares, insomnia, hyper-vigilance, anxiety, etc. It only becomes a ‘disorder’ when we don’t return to normal after a reasonable time.
 We are supposed to be impacted, shocked, stressed, vigilant, etc. we are supposed to learn lessons, and then we are supposed to move on, that’s how it works.
 And, some people can’t because they don’t know how.

 This is when it becomes an issue for therapy.
-Thankfully chronic trauma, in its many forms, is a treatable condition.
-The symptoms are many, isolation, anger, guilt, addiction, etc. If this applies to you or somebody you care about then it may be time to talk.
+The symptoms are many, isolation, anger, guilt, addiction, etc. Most trauma can be treated quickly now with Cognitive Hypnotherapy.
+If this applies to you or somebody you care about then it may be time to talk.

 Author: Simon Bates, Freedom Hypnosis

-Cognitive Hypnotherapist working with London’s YMCA Positve Health Programme.
+Cognitive Hypnotherapist working with London’s YMCA Positive Health Programme.